Acts of God (novel): Plot

-As the people of the world gathered in Tel Megiddo in the northern Jezreel Valley, Babylon was destroyed by an immense earthquake and vehicle-sized hail stones.
-Christopher placated those effected by promising to resurrect Babylon - along with everyone and everything that had been destroyed in it - once Petra had been razed.
-As Christopher issued the call to begin the invasion of Petra, Jesus Christ appeared on the top of a nearby mountain.
-Christopher met him there, and offered to allow Jesus to join mankind against the forces of Yahweh.
-For a moment all of Christopher's followers thought they may be watching an historic alliance being formed.
-Christopher's offer was met with silence.
-After this rejection Christopher began to brag to Jesus about how all these hundreds of millions of people rejected Jesus in favor of Christopher, boasting that "those you wanted as your bride have become my whores and sluts".
-The sudden realization of Christopher's cynicism lead to panic.
-Jesus forced Christopher and Robert Milner into a fiery chasm.
-Christopher's army collapsed upon itself and quickly decomposed as individuals vainly struggled to escape.
+As the people of the world gather in Tel Megiddo in the northern Jezreel Valley, Babylon is destroyed by an immense earthquake and vehicle-sized hail stones.
+Christopher placates those effected by promising to resurrect Babylon - along with everyone and everything that had been destroyed in it - once Petra has been razed.
+As Christopher issues the call to begin the invasion of Petra, Jesus Christ appears on the top of a nearby mountain.
+Christopher meets him there, and offers to allow Jesus to join mankind against the forces of Yahweh.
+For a moment all of Christopher's followers think they may be watching an historic alliance being formed.
+Christopher's offer is met with silence.
+After this rejection Christopher begins to brag to Jesus about how all these hundreds of millions of people rejected Jesus in favor of Christopher, boasting that "those you wanted as your bride have become my whores and sluts".
+The sudden realization of Christopher's cynicism leads to panic.
+Jesus forces Christopher and Robert Milner into a fiery chasm.
+Christopher's army quickly collapses upon itself as individuals vainly struggles to escape.

 The epilogue features Decker's reunion with his wife and children, his brother Nate, and the Donafins, including Tom, as well as many friends and acquaintances from throughout his life.
-Decker also met Jesus Christ who told Decker that all was forgiven, and he was glad Decker had finally accepted Him, even if it was during Decker's final moments of life.
-Tom and Elizabeth explained to Decker what happened between his death and his resurrection.
-While Decker mourned those who had not been able to join them in this Kingdom, but mostly rejoiced that he had his wife and daughter's back.
+Decker also meets Jesus Christ who tells Decker that all is forgiven, and he is glad Decker has finally accepted Him, even if it was during Decker's final moments of life.
+Tom and Elizabeth explain to Decker what happened between his death and his resurrection.
+Decker mourns those who had not been able to join them in this Kingdom, but rejoices that he has his wife and daughters back.